Betaoptics/ttos0100---2019-implementation/.gitlab/issue_templates/job-story.md

 # What should be done?

-1. Update issue topic according description
-2. ..
-3. ..
+1. Start the development-design process.
+2. Map out the client story and needs.
+3. Analyze possible tools required to perform the job.
+4. ...

 # Responsible

-* name/stakeholder
+* Master

 # Links & Sources